 The filters do not substantially affect smoke performance even when up to 90% of the filter is clogged.
 Quarterly visual inspection usually suffices to determine whether the filters should be replaced because only a high percentage of contamination affects performance.
 If further testing is required, compare differential pressure readings with and without the filters installed using a manometer.
 If the difference exceeds 10%, replace the filters.
-In no case should the pressure differential fall below 0.03 inches of water (.056mm of mercury).
+In no case should the pressure differential fall below 0.03 inches of water (0.056mm of mercury).

-[9.2] Standby, Alarm, And Sensitivity Tests [9.2.1] Standby And Trouble
+[9.2] Standby, Alarm, And Sensitivity Tests[9.2.1] Standby And Trouble

-- Standby If the system control panel is programmed, look for the presence of the flashing LEDs through the transparent housing cover.
-The LED will flash with each communication. - Trouble If the detector LEDs do not flash, then the detector lacks power (check wiring, panel programming, or power supply), the detector board is missing (replace), or the unit is defective (return for repair). - Test The trouble condition can be caused intentionally to verify correct operation of the system.
+Standby - If the system control panel is programmed, look for the presence of the flashing LEDs through the transparent housing cover.
+The LED will flash with each communication.

+Trouble - If the detector LEDs do not flash, then the detector lacks power (check wiring, panel programming, or power supply), the detector board is missing (replace), or the unit is defective (return for repair).
+Additionally, if the cover is removed for more than 20 minutes, the LEDs of the detector will not flash.

+Test - The trouble condition can be caused intentionally to verify correct operation of the system.

 Remove the detector board to cause a trouble condition locally and at the system control panel.

 Figure 8.
-Wiring Diagram for DH200PL Duct Smoke Detector using a UL listed control panel
+Wiring Diagram for DH200RPL Duct Smoke Detector using a UL listed control panel